CMC Markets is an internationally regulated broker with an army of clients in the UK, Australia, Canada and 70+ other countries.

 CMC Markets Account Types

-When you register with CMC Markets, you can choose between two retail account types (Spread Betting or CFD trading), a corporate account, or a professional account.
+When you register with CMC Markets, you can choose between two retail account types (Spread Betting or CFD trading), a corporate account, a semi-professional account (Alpha), or a professional account.

 All accounts get access to 11,000+ trading instruments, consisting of: